 The statewide mobility category considers projects based on both quantitative and qualitative data for the MTP prioritization process.
-This is a deviation from the statewide projects are scored using only quantitative data.
+This is a deviation from the SPOT process, where statewide projects are scored using only quantitative data.
 Table 8 outlines the metrics used to prioritize statewide projects.
 Eligible roadways include Future I-795 and US 70.